liviaruback/intro_linkeddata/README.md

 ## Practice - Part 1:
 Go to the [DBPedia SPARQL endpoind](https://dbpedia.org/sparql) :link:.

-Run the query above on the endpoint to get all universities around the world
+Run the query below on this endpoint to get all universities around the world:

 <pre>
 SELECT